 Course Evaluation.
-There will be a total of 1000 points possible in this course, distributed among homework, worksheets, attendance, MLSC participation, hourly exams, and the final exam as shown below.
+There will be a total of 1000 points possible in this course, distributed among homework, worksheets, group work, MLSC participation, hourly exams, and the final exam as shown below.
 Course grades will be determined according to the following distribution.

-Homework 200 points Letter grades will be assigned according to Worksheets 100 points the following scale.
-Attendance 40 points 900-1000 points A MLSC Participation 60 points 800-899 points B Mid-Term Exam 1, 2, 3, 4 400 points 700-799 points C Final Examination 200 points 600-699 points D

------ 0-599 points F

-TOTAL 1000 points
+Homework 200 points Letter grades will be assigned according to Worksheets 75 points the following scale.
+In Class Group Work 50 points 900-1000 points A MLSC Participation 75 points 800-899 points B Mid-Term Exam 1, 2, 3, 4 400 points 700-799 points C Final Examination 200 points 600-699 points D 0-599 points F TOTAL 1000 points

 Examinations.
-There will be four (4) fifty-minute examinations with a maximum possible score of 100 points each and a 200 point comprehensive final examination.
-Make-up midterm exams will be given only for documented, valid and unavoidable conflicts.
-Your request to receive a make-up exam must be made in writing in advance for known conflicts or in a timely manner when extenuating circumstances arise.
+There will be four (4) fifty-minute examinations with a possible score of 100 points each and a 200 point comprehensive final examination.
+Make-up midterm exams will be considered if and only if the request is made in advance for known conflicts that are documented, valid and unavoidable; or your request must be made in a timely manner when last minute extenuating circumstances arise.
 If this condition is not satisfied, it is understood that the opportunity to receive a make-up exam is voided.
 In the instance that a make-up exam is appropriate, the College Algebra course coordinator will schedule and administer the make-up exam in a timely manner.
 Bring your student ID to each examination.